CBD Dosage: How Much CBD Should You Take?LintonCBD

 Here’s what you need to know about figuring out how much CBD to take.
 First, a recap on CBD itself.

-On CBD’s actual effect on the human body, it’s thought to affect our cell-signalling system (the endocannabinoid system), which helps to regulate functions such as sleep, immune response and pain.
+CBD’s actual effect on the human body is thought to affect our cell-signaling system (the endocannabinoid system), which helps to regulate functions such as sleep, immune response, and pain.
 This explains CBD’s potentially wide-ranging application.

 CBD Dosage: The Numbers

 The amount of CBD you should take depends on a range of factors, including:

 - your body weight

 - the condition you’re treating

 - The concentration of CBD in the product